 The boy and the princess looked at each other and grinned.
 They were going to pass the giants challenge.

-The next morning the giant called the boy to the great hall and said “Boy, it is your final chance tell me my home's name and you will be free to go with the princess.
+The next morning the giant called the boy to the great hall and said “Boy, it is your final chance!
+Tell me my home's name and you will be free to go with the princess.
 Else I will feast on you.”
 The giant said smugly.

 “Your home is called ‘Ram Horn Point’.
 Now we will take our leave.” stated the boy.